iguessthislldo/opendds-devguide-converter/devguide/alternate_interfaces_to_data.rst

   * Although it is an Entity, no Observer events are generated by Topics or Entities they contain (since they don’t contain any Entities)

-The class EntityImpl (in ``dds/DCPS/EntityImpl.h``) is OpenDDS’s base class for all Entity types.
+The class EntityImpl (in :ghfile:`dds/DCPS/EntityImpl.h`) is OpenDDS’s base class for all Entity types.
 EntityImpl includes public methods for Observer registration: set_observer and get_observer.
 These methods are not part of the IDL interfaces, so invoking them the requires a cast to the implementation (Impl) of Entity.

 .. code-block:: cpp

-      DDS::DataWriter_var dw = /* … */;
+      DDS::DataWriter_var dw = /* ... */;
      EntityImpl* entity = dynamic_cast<EntityImpl*>(dw.in());
      Observer_rch observer = make_rch<MyObserver>();
      entity->set_observer(observer, Observer::e_SAMPLE_SENT);

 Note that since the Observer class as an internal (not IDL) interface, it uses the “RCH” (Reference Counted Handle) smart pointer classes.
 Observer itself inherits from RcObject, and uses of Observer-derived classes should use the RcHandle template and its associated functions, as in the example above.
-See ``dds/DCPS/RcHandle_T.h`` for details.
+See :ghfile:`dds/DCPS/RcHandle_T.h` for details.

+.. _alternate_interfaces_to_data--writing-observer-derived-classes:

 Writing Observer-Derived Classes
 ================================

+..
+    Sect<12.2.2>

 The virtual methods in the Observer class are divided into 3 groups based on the general category of events they observe:

-* Operations on the observed Entity itself
+#.
+Operations on the observed Entity itself

-* * on_enabled, on_deleted, on_qos_changed
+#. * on_enabled, on_deleted, on_qos_changed

    * The only parameter to these methods is the Entity, so the Observer implementation can use the public methods on the Entity.

-* Events relating to associating with remote matched endpoints
+#.
+Events relating to associating with remote matched endpoints

    * on_associated, on_disassociated

    * In addition to the Entity, the Observer implementation receives a GUID_t structure which is the internal representation of remote Entity identity.
      The GUID_t values from on_associated could be stored or logged to correlate them with the values from on_disassociated.

-* Events relating to data samples moving through the system
+#.
+Events relating to data samples moving through the system

    * on_sample_sent, on_sample_received, on_sample_read, on_sample_taken

-* * In addition to the Entity, the Observer implementation receives an instance of the Sample structure.
+#. * In addition to the Entity, the Observer implementation receives an instance of the Sample structure.
      The definition of this structure is nested within Observer.
      See below for details.

+.. _alternate_interfaces_to_data--the-observer-sample-structure:

 The Observer::Sample structure
 ==============================

+..
+    Sect<12.2.3>

 The Observer::Sample structure contains the following fields: